aemcdonald/rancid-tomatillos-am-km/README.md

 </p>

 ## About The Project
-This project is part of Turing Software and Designs' Front-End Program, Module 3.
-The project focuses on creating an application that utilizes React to allows users to manage and rate different movies.
-The program is implemented with ES6 syntax and uses CSS for styling and HTML through JSX syntax.
-This program focuses on working with an API to send and receive data.
-The data is retrieved and displayed in various paths throughout the platform.
-React Router is utilized for path transitions and displays.
-Each component has a robust Jest testing suite to account for both happy and sad path testing as well as unit and integration testing.
+This was a pair project assigned during the first week of the third module of the Front-End Program at the Turing School of Software and Design.
+We achieved full functionality of the project spec with only two weeks of exposure to React.

+The project reflects the functionality of familiar movie-rating applications.
+The application allows users to view movies fetched from an API, sign in and rate movies and leave comments on different movies of their choice.

+The learning goals of this project included cementing fundamental concepts of React including architecting a React application from scratch, implementing class and functional components and utilizing React Router for path transitions and displays.
+Robust unit and integration testing was also implemented for each component utilizing the Jest testing suite.

 ### Built With
-* JavaScript ES6
+* JavaScript
 * CSS/HTML
 * React
 * React Router